 John chapter 17 verse 12 says when Jesus was praying to God the Father, He said this; “While I was with them, I protected them by the authority that you gave Me.
 I guarded them, and not one of them became lost except the one who was destined for destruction, so that the Scripture might be fulfilled.”

-From this passage we know there was a possibility that Jesus could have protected and guarded Judas Iscariot like the rest of His appointed disciples from being lost and being used by Satan to betray Him, but again somebody had to be the devil’s advocate, so that the prophecy and mission of Jesus must be fulfilled.
+From this passage we know there was a possibility that the Lord Jesus could have protected and guarded Judas Iscariot like the rest of His appointed disciples from being lost and being used by satan to betray Him, but again somebody had to be the devil’s advocate, so that the prophecy and mission of the Lord Jesus to be fulfilled.

 In John chapter 6 verses 70 and 71 reading from New King James version, it says; “Jesus answered them, “Did I not choose you, the twelve, and one of you is a devil?”
 He spoke of Judas Iscariot, the son of Simon, for it was he who would betray Him, being one of the twelve.”